 Start by communicating with your employees and empowering them to find ways to be more efficient in their day-to-day tasks.

 Get started with these five open employee communication tips:

-- Communicate a clear strategy.
-This helps employees understand how operational excellence supports overall business objectives and establishes a line of sight to customer value creation
+- Communicate a clear business strategy.
+This helps employees understand how operational excellence supports overall business objectives and establishes an improved flow of value

 - Share goals and KPIs.
 This allows employees to be crystal clear on what they are working to achieve